Retiring to Spain from the UK is still possible after Brexit, but it requires careful planning around visas, finances and healthcare.

 We’ve written a piece covering the best places to live in Spain, but here’s a shortlist of popular locations for retirees.
 These regions are known for their sunny climates, proximity to beaches, and vibrant expat communities.

-• Costa del Sol – This region encompasses lively resorts and peaceful towns, offering both entertainment and relaxation.
+• Costa del Sol: This region includes lively resorts and peaceful towns, offering both entertainment and relaxation.

 Building a social life in Spain as a retiree